20 YEARS OF THE EURO: A MILESTONE

 Expansion of the euro

 Originally, the Eurozone consisted of twelve countries.
 The strict convergence criteria mean that not every EU Member State can join the monetary union just like that.
 Slovenia was the first country to accede post-2002, in 2007.
 One year later, the Eurozone welcomed the island states of Malta and Cyprus.
-Slovakia also joined in 2009, and between 2011 and 2013 the three Baltic states of Estonia, Latvia and Lithuania exchanged their currencies for the euro.
-The counter now stands at 19 countries.
+Slovakia also joined in 2009, and between 2011 and 2015 the three Baltic states of Estonia, Latvia and Lithuania exchanged their currencies for the euro.
+On the 20th anniversary of the euro, on January 1, 2022, the counter stands at 19 countries.
 Finally, there are countries that use the euro without being part of the Eurozone.
 The microstates of Andorra, Monaco, San Marino and Vatican City have signed an agreement with the EU.
 They use the euro and are allowed to issue coins themselves.
 Montenegro and Kosovo unilaterally adopted the euro in 2002, having the euro as their de facto currency ever since.

 The euro in turbulent waters